Over the years I’ve written quite a bit about Dave Ramsey here on this site.

 What Do You Get For Your Money?

-When you sign up for the Financial Peace University class and pay your $100, what exactly are you getting?
-You get the class itself and a membership kit:
+When you sign up for the Financial Peace University class and pay your $129.99, what exactly are you getting?
+You get the class itself, a membership kit and some other extras:

 To me that’s actually a pretty good value.
-You’re getting all that books and materials as well as the class for only $100.
-For the 13 weeks of class alone that would be around $7.70 per class.
+You’re getting all that books and materials as well as the class for only $129.99 For the 9 weeks of class alone that would be around $14.44 per class.
 That’s pretty darn affordable I think.
-(Check out my FPU Kit unboxing post for more pictures of the materials)
+(Check out my FPU Kit unboxing post for more pictures of the materials).

 You also get some intangibles when taking the class, one of which is a sense of peace knowing that you’re in better control of your money.
 Having a budget and a plan can really give you a sense of power that many didn’t have before.